The Board of The Illuminating Engineering Society of Australia and New Zealand

 Vessi Ivanova has over 21 years lighting design experience in the Building Services industry and has the expertise and industry savvy to drive Philips Lighting Design Application Centre.

 Throughout her carrier Vessi has worked as a senior designer for Webb Australia for many years, Design Director at NDYLIGHT in Sydney and Manager Specialist Lighting Design Northrop, Sydney.

 Vessi has worked on numerous projects that have received awards for excellence in lighting design.

-Throughout her career, Vessi has successfully provided innovative, creative and efficient lighting solutions across various industry sectors, including commercial, retails, clubs, landmark attractions and public domain lighting.
+Vessi has successfully provided innovative and efficient lighting solutions across various industry sectors, including commercial, retails, clubs, landmark attractions and sports lighting.

 Vessi recently accomplished the successful design for the world class Optus stadium based in Perth, WA